 He Suffered Voluntarily

 Looking at the San Damiano Cross our eyes are draw again to how Christ is standing.
 He is standing tall on the short crossbar or shelf.
 There is no sign of brokenness.
-His feet stand upon the short crossbar or shelf.
 Unlike most of our Western Catholic Crosses Christ’s feet are not nailed together, they stand separately fully supporting him.
-This image shows us his relaxed attitude and that he suffered his passion by choice.
+This image seems to be one of a relaxed posture and that The Passion has passed.
+‘It is finished’ – Tetelestai.

 Let’s now look at the top of the cross.
 Here Jesus is ascending into Heaven joining an angelic host.
 He is moving up towards God’s right hand, welcoming him in blessing.
 His cross of torture has become a golden Royal Sceptre of victory.
 He wears a priest’s red stole signifying his sovereignty, dominion and love.
 This is heavily symbolic of victory over suffering, false accusation and misunderstanding.
 It’s about the hope to come and love.
 Christ is being welcomed by His Father and is showing us The Way.

 At Christ’s hands most say are six angels discussing his crucifixion.
-But on the original cross whether to two figures standing are angles is not certain – perhaps the four obviously with wings, and seated, are angels, whilst the two men standing at Christ’s palms are two men St Peter and the unnamed disciple mentioned in John’s gospel who were witnesses of the empty tomb?
-However modern copies of this Franciscan icon do depict all six figures with wings.
+But on the original cross whether the two figures standing are angles is not certain – perhaps the four obviously with wings, and seated, are angels, whilst the two men standing at Christ’s palms are two men St Peter and the unnamed disciple mentioned in John’s gospel who were witnesses of the empty tomb?
+[However some modern copies of this Franciscan icon do depict all six figures with wings].

 Those on Earth ; Major & Minor